Timonium-based Michele’s Granola to be sold at Whole Foods stores across the country

-This will also mark the first time that the granola company, which has partnered with Whole Foods for more than a decade within the region, has distributed on the west coast.
+This will mark the first time that the granola company, which has partnered with Whole Foods for more than a decade within the MidAtlantic region, has distributed on the west coast.

 “Whole Foods Market has been a big supporter of my company from our earliest days, and I’m grateful and excited to build on our partnership by distributing our granola into new regions,” said founder Michele Tsucalas in a statement.